by A Cassandra.

 Again with annotation.

-Margaret had to get her son to the day center, then five hours.
+Margaret had to get her son to the day centre, then five hours.

 The car's engine as to be running before she can strap Ian in <the vibrations of the engine are reassuring to Ian.
 Although he does not remember it a rushed trip to the hospital has left him afraid of the car seat when it is not vibrating.>

-Driving to the center she had to keep her speed down, <To understand imagine that you are flying a jumbo jet flight simulator through a really bad storm.
-Then some idiot turns of all of the lights, instruments, and controls.
+Driving to the centre she had to keep her speed down, <To understand imagine that you are flying a jumbo jet flight simulator through a terrible storm.
+Then some idiot turns of all the lights, instruments, and controls.
 Leaving you strapped to a chair inside a black box that is getting tossed around like a plane in a storm.
 Scary.>

 Karen genteelly scooped his hand in her left hand.
 She leads him in through the main door.
 Round a left-hand corner and to one of the soft playrooms on the left.
 This set of playrooms has lots of soft toys with all sorts of different textures.
 In the last three weeks, they have added a couple of bass theremin <The bass thiamine is a small battery-powered Tupperware box.
 It is really loud so much so that it makes the room and that is the profoundly deaf students, who aren't afraid of it love it.
 The noise it makes is like a cross between a cathedral pipe organ, an out-of-tune tuba, and a big industrial machine grinding to a halt.
 For Karen, the most interesting thing is watching students learn that they can have an effect on the universe beyond the length of their arms.>